forestgrape/coronavirus/index.md

 * _Formulations_
    Sometimes words are not weighted carefully or formulations are unclear e.g. ambiguous.
 Some formulation are general.
 Some are subjective and marked as [comments](#comments).
 Ambiguity is not intended (also commented in [comments](#comments)).
 Upon discovery, unfitting formulations are improve.
 Feedback is appreciated and questions welcome.
 * _Symbols_
-   '=' denotes equals or it has the meaning of
+   * '=' denotes 'equals' or 'has the meaning of' or 'set equal to'
-   '=>' = implies
+   * '=>' = implies
-   '->' = points to further content/explanations
+   * '->' = points to further content/explanations
-   'a := b' = a defines b
+   * 'a := b' = a defines b (to emphasize a definition or specify the order)
-   '&' := and <!--('&' has a higher precedence than 'and')-->
+   * '&' := and  <!--('&' has a higher precedence than 'and')-->
+   * {hello} = Repetition of hello e.g. hello, hello, hello
+   * [to check] = Annotation if something is in work or needs checking.
+   * [good] morning = facultative word (same syntax as work annotations, distinction upon context)

-*   > ##### Definitions
+> ##### Definitions
 > *Definitions* are written like this and are valid throughout this page; sometimes only throughout this page.
 Redefinition of existing terms is not done on purpose, unless explicitly noted.
 Please point out!

-*   >> ##### New Definition
+>> ##### New Definition
 >> *'New' definitions* are written like this.
 'New' means it is defined on this page and not a definition commonly used in literature (introduced on 15.5.21).
 Please point out if there is a definition already in use with the same meaning.

-*   > ##### Comments
+> ##### Comments
 > * _Comments_, often subjective, are formatted the same as [definitions](#definitions) and sometimes additionally marked with programming style '//'.
 Otherwise distinction is done by context/content.
 >
 > * _Off Topic Remarks:_ Sometimes subjective off topic remarks are added.
 One reason for subjective off-topic remarks is transparency and background for the mindset behind suggestions.
 >
 > * _No ambiguity:_ Some comments are general but ambiguity is not indented.
 The reason is clarity.
 (In the beginning, a few comments were ambiguous but this is not intended anymore, since it possibly opened doors for unintended interpretations.
 I excuse for that.)

 > ##### Mindset in short
 > * *We all should be able to live the life we want, as long that's respecting the rest of the world doing so too.*
 > * Fairness is important.
 Attitudes or group memberships - as long as they respect others - should *only* matter if directly relevant and really necessary for the task of interest.
 >
-    > More notes in
+> More on the mindset in the chapters:
 > * [Respect and Take Care](./1_introduction/suggestions.md#respect-and-take-care) on the Suggestion and Tips page
 > * [Clarification on Comments](./1_introduction/update_history.md#clarifications-on-comments) on the Update History page
 > * [Baseline Principles](./7_social/economics.md#baseline-principles) on the Economic page.